 Should the Seattle area adopt new voting systems for elections?
-The conversation is growing.
+The conversation is growing

 Seattle would be the only the third U.S. city to adopt approval voting, following Fargo, North Dakota, which first used the system last year, and St. Louis, which first used the system this year.

-Many more jurisdictions have moved to a somewhat similar system called ranked choice voting, including Maine, New York City, Minneapolis and San Francisco.
+Many more jurisdictions have moved to a somewhat similar system called ranked-choice voting, including Maine, New York City, Minneapolis and San Francisco.
 In that system, voters can vote for multiple candidates while ranking them in order of preference.
 The candidates with the fewest first-choice votes are eliminated in rounds and their votes are redistributed to each voter’s next choice until a winning threshold is reached.

-Proponents of ranked choice voting have been organizing across Washington for years, and Metropolitan King County Councilmember Girmay Zahilay introduced legislation this past summer to allow ranked choice voting in county elections, pending passage by voters of a charter amendment.
+Proponents of ranked-choice voting have been organizing across Washington for years, and Metropolitan King County Councilmember Girmay Zahilay introduced legislation this past summer to allow ranked-choice voting in county elections, pending passage by voters of a charter amendment.

-Zahilay initially hoped to place the question on this year’s November ballot, but colleagues asked for more time to study the matter and Washington lawmakers this winter plan to discuss the possibility of letting all cities use ranked choice voting with no primaries, so he shelved the idea.
+Zahilay initially hoped to place the question on this year’s November ballot, but colleagues asked for more time to study the matter and Washington lawmakers this winter plan to discuss the possibility of letting all cities use ranked-choice voting with no primaries, so he shelved the idea.

 Seattle campaign